Asymmetric Duos: Sidekicks Improve Uncertainty: Experiment Results

 Predictive uncertainty estimates are often judged by their calibration, as measured by Expected Calibration Error (ECE) \citep[e.g.][]{guo2017calibration,ovadia2019can}.
 Because we apply temperature scaling throughout our experiments, the $\fl$ models are largely calibrated to begin with, and so Asymmetric Duos provide little improvement.
 (See Appendix~\ref{apx:experiment_full} for results.)
 We argue that this is not a failure of Duos but rather a success of temperature scaling.

 We instead choose to measure the quality of Duo uncertainty estimates based on their correlation with the correctness of class predictions.
-Intuitively, a good uncertainty estimate should be able to separate corerct versus incorrect class predictions.
+Intuitively, a good uncertainty estimate should be able to separate correct versus incorrect class predictions.
 To that end, we report correctness prediction Area Under the Receiver Operating Characteristic curve (AUROC) for Duos and for single \(\fl\) as a function of FLOPs balance.
 Randomly assigned uncertainty measure would yield an AUROC score of $0.5$, while a perfectly separable uncertainty measure would yield $1.0$.
-We note that the AUROC metric couples accuracy and uncertainty quantification, in that any improvement in AUROC could be attributed either to changes in accuracy or improvements in uncertainty separability.

-In Figure~\ref{fig:AUROC} we find that Asymmetric Duos always yield higher AUROC than \(\fl\).
+In Figure~\ref{fig:AUROC} we find that Asymmetric Duos consistently yield higher AUROC than \(\fl\).
 Surprisingly, we observe performance improvements even when the FLOPs balance is near $0$.
 This finding suggests that AUROC can be increased without much additional computation.
 Performance does not correlate with additional computation (i.e. higher FLOPs balance), but all Duos provide benefit.

 Our ablation demonstrates that these AUROC improvements cannot solely be attributed to the increased accuracy afforded by Duos.
 Recall that the UQ Only Duo variant uses the Duo's uncertainty estimate while retaining the class prediction of \(\fl\).
 Any AUROC benefits must therefore be attributed to improvements in the uncertainty, as accuracy remains unchanged.
-We observe that UQ Only Duos obtain significantly better AUROC score compared to their base models, confirming that Duos provide meaningful improvements in uncertainty separability in addition to accuracy.
+We observe that UQ Only Duos obtain significantly better AUROC score compared to their base models, showing that the sidekick model is effective at re-ranking uncertainties for the class prediction of \(\fl\), confirming that Duos provide meaningful improvements in uncertainty separability in addition to accuracy.